Support for the Justice Community Opioid Innovation Network

-NORC is partnering with the University of Chicago’s Department of Medicine for a grant from the National Institute of Drug Abuse to conduct the Methodology and Advanced Analytics Resource Center (MAARC) within the Justice Community Opioid Innovation Network (JCOIN).
+NORC has partnered with the University of Chicago’s Department of Medicine (UC) for a grant from the National Institute of Drug Abuse to conduct the Methodology and Advanced Analytics Resource Center (MAARC) within the Justice Community Opioid Innovation Network (JCOIN).

 Addressing the opioid epidemic.
 JCOIN is part of NIH’s Helping to End Addiction Long-term (HEAL), an integrated set of research initiatives designed to bring science to address the opioid crisis.
 One part of HEAL is to optimize treatment effects for individuals involved in the justice system.
 Within this focus, NIH launched JCOIN to ensure every justice-involved individual with a substance use disorder should have access to effective treatment.

 - Generate new evidence about what works and how to implement effective treatment.

 - Become a trusted resource for researchers and practitioners.

 - Develop a network of researchers collaborating with practitioners across justice and community-based service settings.

 - Build capacity to conduct research in justice settings.

 NORC and UC are providing critical timely information to JCOIN.